gfrison/gfrison.github.io/_posts/2018-02-12-catalog-entity-extraction-search.md

 ### Part Of Speech filtering

-The clusters previously obtained are filter by their Part of Speech (POS) classification.
+Clusters previously obtained are filter by their Part Of Speech (POS) classification.
 The POS tagging assigns to each word their definition as noun, verb, adjective, adverb.
 I explicitly exclude verbs, adverbs and pronouns.
-The filtered clusters exclude *could you suggest* since it is entirely formed by ignored words.
-They are represented as:
+This is why *could you suggest* is excluded since it is entirely formed by ignored words.
+The output is represented as:

 ~~could you suggest~~ / pale ale beers / ice creams / party